-- Agencies that used option 2 or 3 previously to submit a new or revised COAAP(s) and received approval for that submission may use the same COAAP(s) in 2024-2025.
+- Agencies that used option 2 or 3 previously to submit a new or revised COAAP(s) and received approval for that submission may use the same COAAP(s) in 2025-2026.
 Please select these new or revised COAAPs each year to keep them in the system, whether or not you plan to use them in the current program year. - If your agency wishes to revise a pre-approved COAAP or an approved COAAP submitted into option 2 or 3 previously, contact elcivics@casas.org.
 After revision is approved, an agency may submit revisions into option 2 on the EL Civics Web site. - If your agency wishes to create a new COAAP, contact elcivics@casas.org.
-If approved, an agency may submit a new COAAP into option 3 on the EL Civics Web site.